mohamed-kamal-fathy/Swag-Labs-Automation-web-project/README.md

 # 🧪 Automation Testing for SWAGLABS Website
 This project includes automation testing for the SWAGLABS website .
-The goal is to ensure the functionality, reliability, and performance of both applications through automated test scripts
+The goal is to ensure the functionality, reliability, and performance of both applications through automated test scripts.

 ## 🔧 Technologies Used
 Programming Language: Java